-By now, we are pretty sure you have already read countless articles about the best way to prepare for a job interview as a potential employee.
-This article focusses on the employee that conducts the interview.
-What is the best way to conduct a job interview in order to attract the right employees for your organization?
+We are sure that you will have read countless articles describing how to best prepare for a job interview, as a potential employee, by now.
+Therefore, this article focusses on the one conducting the interview.
+In other words, what is the best way to conduct a job interview in order to attract the right employees for your organization?

 Preparation is key